werbenhu/ranklist/README.md

 # ranklist

-A high-performance ranking system implementation based on Skip List.
+A high-performance real-time ranking data structure implemented using a Skip List in Golang.

 ## Features